cehbrecht/cordex-workshop-talk-rook-4cds/slides.md

 * Ansible playbook to roll out on cluster with Slurm scheduler
 * Joint effort with Ouranos, Canada
 ---
-## Availabilty
+## Availability
-* Data pool is replicated at three sites
+* Data pool is replicated to three sites
-* Load-balanced access to rook
+* Load-balanced access to rook WPS
 ---
 ## Rook - Requests
 200 per day ... can serve much more